mo1ein/jobname/src/phanous/phanous.md

 - Someone tries to login our system with brute force approach.
 What's your solution to deal with this problem?

-- What is threads and parallel in cpp or python?
+- What is threads and parallel in cpp or python which libraries do you work with in?

+- What open source project is you like to contribute?

+- What is difference between tcp & udp?

+- Web2 by dafult is on tcp or udp?

 ### Task